Who Reads My Writing

 Violeta Parra

 I think, speak and write in English.
 For an Indian, it is a privilege.
 Why?
-We are free of colonial rule for almost 74 years.
+We have been free of colonial rule for almost 74 years.
 Yet, most of the population cannot afford to go to school.

 I had a decent middle-class upbringing in a metro city like Calcutta.
 When I was growing up, it was Calcutta.
 Now, it is Kolkata.
 Growing up in a place like Calcutta is again a privilege, as in India, most of the population lives in rural areas devoid of the most basic civic infrastructure.